 If you are in Prague on the 28th October, you will be able to join in the celebrations that are held on this public holiday.
 The day commemorates the creation of Czechoslovakia in 1918, and it is a public holiday.
 There will be a variety of different events that are held throughout the day in Prague that visitors will be able to attend.
 Sightseeing tours and other forms of entertainment such as bars and restaurants will be unaffected by the holiday, but you may find that some shops have reduced opening hours or in some cases may not be open at all.

 Many of these events have the added advantage of being either free or very cheap.
-Of course, money would be no object if you had a big win after using this bet365 bonus code.
+Of course, money would be no object if you had a big win.
 You would be able to visit this beautiful city several times a year and attend all the events that have been discussed here.